fritzm/blog.fritzm.org/content/PDP-11/unix-v6-trouble-2.md

 mode, or as soon as I did any heavy lifting in multi-user mode.

-The following is the conclusion of a chronology of the troubleshooting campaign that took place over the next month and a half, culminating in a smoking gun hardware fix and successful operation of V6 Unix on the machine (part I is [here]({filename}unix-v6-trouble-1.md).)
+The following is the conclusion of a chronology of the troubleshooting campaign that took place over the next month and a half, culminating in a hardware fix and successful operation of V6 Unix on the machine (part I is [here]({filename}unix-v6-trouble-1.md).)
 This was largely a collaborative effort between Noel Chiappa an myself via direct email correspondence, though some help was received from others via the cctalk mailing list as well.

 By this point, the nature of the `ls` problem had been fairly well characterized: part of the `ls` process address space ended up holding an incorrect portion of its program text; subsequently, when execution jumped